phthtgvi/csc13010-exercise/README.md

 - `ConcreteStudentValidator` class: Implements the `StudentValidator` interface and provides concrete validation rules for email, phone number, faculty, and status.
 - `StudentRepository` class: A Singleton class responsible for managing the list of students, including adding, removing, searching, and updating student information.
 It also handles loading and saving data to the `students.json` file.
 - `nlohmann/json.hpp`: A header-only library for JSON manipulation, located in the `nlohmann` folder.
+- `Logger.hpp`: Provides a Logger class following the Singleton pattern to log system events into the `student_management.log` file.
+- `ConfigManager.hpp`: Manages system configuration, including valid email suffixes and phone number regex patterns.
+The configuration is stored and loaded from the `config.json` file.
+- `RecordIO.hpp`: Provides functions for exporting and importing data in CSV and JSON formats, enabling easy storage and retrieval of student information from files.
+- `StatusRulesManager.hpp`: Manages student status transition rules, such as from "Active" to "Graduated."
+These rules are stored and loaded from the `status_rules.json` file.

 The application enforces the following validation rules: